zype/zype.github.io/api_docs/video_imports.md

 page      | The page number of records to return (zero indexed).
 Example: 0. | Number per_page  | The number of records to return.
-Example: 10. | Number q         | A query string for searching for video imports | String keyword   | Filters the records returned by keyword.
-Example: comedy. | String status    | Filters the records returned by status.
+Example: 10. | Number q         | A query string for searching for video imports | String status    | Filters the records returned by status.
 Example: created. | String active    | Show active, inactive or all videos Example: true. | String type      | The type of video imports to query.
 Example: hulu, youtube, crunchyroll | String